JonThom/2019-grakn-schemae/docs/source/schema_upper_BFO.rst

 :source: `BFO 2.0 OWL <https://raw.githubusercontent.com/BFO-ontology/BFO/v2.0/bfo.owl>`_
 :purl: http://purl.obolibrary.org/obo/BFO_0000040
 :elucidation: A material entity is an independent continuant that has some portion of matter as proper or improper continuant part.
 Material entities (continuants) can preserve their identity even while gaining and losing material parts.
 Every material entity is localized and can move in space.
 Material entities are concretized specifically-dependent-continuants.
-:examples: a photon, a human being
+:example: a photon, a human being
 :note: The BFO user's guide document emphasises that Object, Fiat Object Part and Object Aggregate are not intended to be exhaustive of Material Entity
 :Grakn parent: `independent-continuant`_